Training – Parts Documentation Under the U.S.-EU MAG

 To see all of ARSA’s work on the MAG, visit arsa.org/mag.

-For more than two years, ARSA has been leading an industry wide effort to “smooth” implementation of changes 5 (and now 6) to the U.S.-EU Maintenance Annex Guidance.
-Take advantage of that experience and learn to utilize the association’s Form E100 as a method of compliance with new parts documentation requirements.
+For years, ARSA lead an industry wide effort to “smooth” implementation of parts documentation issues in the U.S.-EU Maintenance Annex Guidance.
+Take advantage of that experience and learn to utilize the association’s Form E100 as a method of compliance.

-Complying with MAG 6 – Completing ARSA Form E100
+Parts Documentation Under the MAG – Completing ARSA Form E100

 Instructors: Marshall S. Filler & Sarah MacLeod

 NOTE: Registration for this session is open to any interested participant.
 However, ARSA Form E100 is available only to association member organizations or as part of the RSQM Compilation.

 Registration for an on demand, ARSA-provided training session includes: